Zhang Zongchang

+Zhang Zongchang (張宗昌 (Zhāng Zōngchāng); also romanized as Chang Tsung-chang; 1881 – 3 September 1932), courtesy name Xiaokun, was a Chinese warlord who ruled Shandong from 1925 to 1928.
+A member of the Fengtian clique, Zhang was notorious for his brutal and ruthless behavior, eccentric personality, and extravagant lifestyle, which earned him nicknames such as the "Dogmeat General"; Time dubbed him China's "basest warlord".

+Zhang's troops were defeated by the National Revolutionary Army during the Northern Expedition in 1928, and he fled to Japan before returning to Shandong in 1932, where he was assassinated by a young officer.

 Biography

 Early life and career

-Zhang was born in 1881 in Yi County (now Laizhou) in Shandong.
+Zhang was born in 1881 in Ye County (掖縣, now Laizhou city) in Shandong.
 His family was poor.
-Zhang's father worked as head shaver and trumpeter, and was an alcoholic.
+Zhang's father worked as a head shaver and trumpeter, and was an alcoholic.
 His mother was an exorcist and "practicing witch".
 His parents eventually separated.
 Zhang stayed with his mother who had taken a new lover.
-In his teens, Zhang's family moved to Manchuria, where Zhang became involved in petty crime in Harbin.
+In his teens, Zhang's family moved to Manchuria (which was known as Chuang Guandong at that time), where Zhang became involved in petty crime in Harbin.
 He successively worked as a pickpocket, bouncer, and prospector.
 At some point, he worked in Siberia, learning Russian.
-Zhang eventually became a bandit in the Chinese countryside, though served as auxiliary for the Imperial Russian Army during the Russo-Japanese War in 1904–1905.
+Zhang eventually became a bandit in the Chinese countryside, though he served as auxiliary for the Imperial Russian Army during the Russo-Japanese War in 1904–1905.
 Following the conflict, he returned to crime and rose to lead his own bandit gang.

 His activities during the Xinhai Revolution of 1911 are unclear, though he reportedly led a group of "revolutionary desperados" at the time.
-At first, he ended up in Jiangsu, where he joined an army regiment.
+At first, he ended up in Jiangsu, where he joined a Green Standard Army regiment.
 He impressed his commanding officer Cheng Dechuan so much that he appointed Zhang his successor.
 Afterwards, Zhang and his regiment operated under Division Commander Leng Yuqin, battling bandit groups.
 When the Second Revolution broke out in 1913, Leng sided with the revolutionaries and was killed, resulting in Zhang becoming the division's commander.
 However, the division's connection with the revolutionaries caused General Feng Guozhang to disband the entire unit, reducing Zhang to a merely symbolic role.
 He responded by murdering the revolutionary Chen Qimei in Shanghai in 1916, proving himself loyal and reliable to Feng.
 When the latter became Vice President of the Republic of China, he appointed Zhang the commander of his personal guard.